Take a Good Walk Boston Massachusetts

 Download an interactive map of this walk by clicking here.

-Boston ranks as one of the best walking cities in the U.S., and it’s not a surprise that as I take a good walk in Massachusetts, I find myself squarely in the middle of Boston.
+Boston ranks as one of the best walking cities in the U.S., and it’s not a surprise that as I take a great walk in Massachusetts, I find myself squarely in the middle of Boston.
 With miles and miles of walking, and a city built to the original human scale, Boston abounds with fantastic jaunts all over the city.
 The Freedom Trail, a red brick line that runs throughout the city, is tantamount to the walking access and unique finds Boston has.
 But my walk isn’t on the Freedom Trail, it starts in Back Bay near Copley Square.
+If you don’t to walk the Freedom Trail due to the crowds, this is a great walk to do to enjoy scenic Boston at its best.

 I rounded the corner on Dartmouth and strided the quick couple of blocks to the Commonwealth Avenue Mall.
 Avoiding the quicker runners, I ambled myself along the oldest of walks, crowned by Winston Churchill as the grandest boulevard in North America.
 I can see why!
 Every 50 to 100 feet or so, you can feast your eyes on some of the best sculpture of our American icons.
 Some old, some newer, all fabulous.